 Good connection between the floor and the wall is very important for the strength and the water tightness of the cistern.
-When the shape is like a globe, like a football, there is less peak tension in the cement and less chance of cracks.
+When the shape is like a globe, like a football, stresses are evenly spread in the curved section and less chance of cracks.
 Ever seen a football with cracks??
 No cracks no leaks!!